B-Ricey763/resume/resume.typ

   name: "XR Treatment for Age-Related Maticular Degeneration (AMD)",
   skills: "Unity, C# ",
   date: "August 2024 - Present",
-  [Evaluate 2 different XR headsets to determine the optimal device for eye-tracking to treat AMD], [Construct a XR program in Unity to update the user's focal point to reduce effects of AMD], [Collaborate with a doctor at Emory Hospital and UX designers for the best treatment experience], )
+  [Leveraged Meta VR SDKs to perform eye tracking in Unity to diagnose and treat AMD], [Develop a fully functional game with C\# to train patients to use a new focal point to decrease blindness], [Collaborate with a Doctor at Emory Hospital and UX designers to optimize the treatment experience], )

 #project_item(